50+ Exciting Things to Do in Victoria, BC All Year Round

 Address: 1964 Fairfield Rd, Victoria, BC V8S 1H2.

-NOTE: Last Tea sitting and Garden Entry are at 3:30 pm.
+NOTE: Last Tea sitting is at 3:00 pm and Garden Entry is at 4:00 pm.

 No need to travel further afield to find great fun.
 Beacon Hill Park in the core of Victoria has something for everyone.
 It’s a beautiful park with lots of trails.

 Go to the end of the park and you will find the first mile of the Trans-Canada Highway that runs across a stunning coastline.
 Picnic tables and a children’s playground are also available.